-subsequently, RCC) never stopped using the 'Eagle Cement Brand' mark in connection with cement its products.
+Petition as Exhibit 'G'.
+Notwithstanding the abandonment of the application, LRIC (and subsequently, RCC) never stopped using the 'Eagle Cement Brand' mark in connection with cement its products.

-"8.
+- "8.
 The Department of Trade and Industry ('DTI') Bureau of Product Standards granted Iligan Cement Corporation ('ICC') the license to use the Philippine Standard Quality Certification Mark.
-The certificates evidencing such license are attached to this Opposition as Annex 'H'.
+Certified true copies of the certificates evidencing such license are attached to this Petition as Exhibit 'H'.
 LRIC and ICC are affiliated companies.
 LRIC had outsourced the production of 'Eagle Cement' products to ICC, and ICC continues to be a licensed manufacturer of 'Eagle Cement' products up to this very day.
-Financial statements showing that LRIC is an affiliate company of ICC are attached as Annex 'I'.
+Certified true copies of financial statements showing that LRIC is an affiliate company of ICC are attached as Exhibit 'I'. - "9.

-"9.
 The DTI Bureau of Product Standards likewise granted LRIC the license to use the Philippine Standard Quality Certification Mark.
-The certificate evidencing such license is attached to this Opposition as Annex 'J'.
+A certified true copy of the certificate evidencing such license is attached to this Petition as Exhibit 'J'.